 The radius compensation must be in the block in which you move to the first contour element.
 You cannot activate radius compensation in a circle block.
-Activate it beforehand in a straight-line block (See "Path contours - Cartesian coordinates", page 178).
+Activate it beforehand in a straightline block (See "Path contours - Cartesian coordinates", page 194) or approach block (APPR block, See " Approaching and departing a contour", page 186).